 Frequently Asked Questions

 Yes.
-Students traveling within the United States can be awarded a maximum of $500 per fiscal year.
-Students traveling internationally can be awarded a maximum of $750 per fiscal year.
+Students traveling within the United States can be awarded a maximum of $500 per fiscal year (July 1-June 30) and students traveling internationally can be awarded a maximum of $750 per fiscal year.
 If a student is traveling both internationally and domestically during a fiscal year, he/she can receive a maximum of $750 for the fiscal year.

-No. GSC travel awards will only be paid in reimbursement form after travel.
+No. GSC travel awards are paid as reimbursements after travel.

-Unfortunately, GSC travel award funds are limited and thus we are unable to increase awards.
-The maximum award for travel within the United States is $500 and the maximum award for travel internationally is $750.
+GSC travel award funds are limited and thus we are unable to increase awards based on funding.

 Yes.
 GSC travel awards can be used to pay for expenses not covered by your department.